jovotech/jovo-framework/docs/02_building-a-voice-app/input.md

 app.setInputMap(inputMap);
 ```

 Example: You want to ask your users for their name and created a slot called `name` on the Amazon Developer Platform.
-However, on API.AI, you decided to use the pre-defined entity `given-name`.
+However, on Dialogflow, you decided to use the pre-defined entity `given-name`.
 You can now use an inputMap to match incoming inputs from Alexa and Google.

 ```
-// Map API.AI standard parameter given-name with name let inputMap = {
+// Map Dialogflow standard parameter given-name with name let inputMap = {
     'given-name' : 'name'
 };